re-nft/docs/front/docs/Getting-started/pricing.md

 The future fee will be a fee per transaction.
 The revenue will be shared with the integrated project.
 The total fee will be decided with the integrated project.

-reNFT is a future DAO, therefore we can propose different revenue split options between the integrated project and reNFT.
-If, for example, your project has a lot of rental volume, we can propose to our community to change the split in favor of your project.
+reNFT is operating as a DAO, therefore we can propose different revenue split options between the integrated project and reNFT.
+If, for example, your project has a lot of rental volume, we can propose to change the split in favor of your project.

-We prefer to stake the coins that we receive from your project back into your project to generate a win-win scenario.
+We prefer to stake the coins that we receive from your project back in your ecosystem.

 ## Implementation costs